 How Did the Nagoya Festival Come to Be?

-The Nagoya Festival began in 1955 under the name Nagoya Trade and Industry Festival.
-It was created by the government of Aichi Prefecture, the City of Nagoya, and the Nagoya Chamber of Commerce to promote the economy and commerce of the city.
+The Nagoya Festival began in 1955 under the name “Nagoya Trade and Industry Festival”.
+It was created by the government of Aichi Prefecture, the City of Nagoya, and the Nagoya Chamber of Commerce with the aim of promoting the city’s economy and commerce.

-Highlights of the Nagoya Festival Parade!
+Highlights of the Nagoya Festival Parade

 Here are some of the highlights of this parade.